Nodal superconducting gap structure and topological surface states of UTe$_2$: Introduction

 Since the discovery and subsequent understanding of spin-triplet ordered superfluidity in $^3$He, the condensed matter community has been on the hunt for equivalent exotic Cooper-paired phases of charged particles.
 Superconductivity with spin-triplet paired electrons is a rich phase of matter because the spin texture of the Cooper pairs can lead to new phenomena not present for spin-singlet ordered condensates.
 However, spin-triplet superconductivity has turned out to be seemingly rare in nature, particularly in the form arising from an intrinsic bulk superconducting instability of a paramagnetic metal.
 Identifying such materials and obtaining a quantitative description of their spin-triplet ordered superconducting state is important both for our basic understanding of the origin of unconventional pairing and for harvesting their potentially useful properties for future applications~\cite{Sarma2015,SatoFujimoto}.

 The heavy-fermion compound UTe$_2$ is currently a prime candidate for featuring an intrinsic spin-triplet superconducting phase in its ground state~\cite{Ran,Aoki_2022,Lewin_2023}.
-This is most evident from large critical magnetic fields for the destruction of superconductivity, well beyond the Pauli limiting field, and the weak temperature dependence of the Knight shift upon entering the superconducting phase~\cite{Ran,Knebel2019,Nakamine2019,Aoki2019,Fujibayashi2022,Matsumura2023}.
-UTe$_2$ is a boby-centered orthorhombic material with D$_{2h}$ point group symmetry, allowing four symmetry-distinct spin-triplet order parameters in the case of strong spin-orbit coupling (SOC): A$_u$, B$_{1u}$, B$_{2u}$, and B$_{3u}$.
+Indications for this include that the superconducting state survives in large magnetic fields exceeding the Pauli limiting field, and the weak temperature dependence of the Knight shift upon entering the superconducting phase~\cite{Ran,Knebel2019,Nakamine2019,Aoki2019,Fujibayashi2022,Matsumura2023}.
+UTe$_2$ is a body-centered orthorhombic material with D$_{2h}$ point group symmetry, allowing four symmetry-distinct spin-triplet order parameters in the case of strong spin-orbit coupling (SOC): A$_u$, B$_{1u}$, B$_{2u}$, and B$_{3u}$.
 Time-reversal symmetry can be broken below $T_c$ in the case of accidental near-degeneracies leading to superpositions of these states, as for example B$_{1u}$ + iB$_{2u}$.
 At present, the experimental status of the nature of superconductivity in UTe$_2$ remains controversial, with evidence in favor of all four allowed irreducible representations (irreps) and some also advocating for complex time-reversal symmetry-breaking non-unitary superpositions~\cite{Ishihara2023}.
 Thus, further experiments and theoretical modeling are needed to pinpoint the nature of the spin-triplet ordering of this material.